 George Palmer (1818 – 1897) was born to a Quaker farming family in Somerset.
-His mother was first cousin to Cyrus and James Clark, founders of the well-known shoe manufacturer.
+His mother was a cousin of Cyrus and James Clark, founders of the well-known shoe manufacturing business.

 Huntley and Palmer took over a disused silk factory on the bank of the Kennet & Avon canal in 1843.
 Palmer introduced steam power and mechanisation to the business.
 With engineer William Exall, Palmer introduced the first continuously-running biscuit machinery in the world in 1846.

 Huntley & Palmer employed 500 people by 1850.
 Sixteen tons of biscuits were produced every week by 1851, with distribution across England.